Mizzon History, Family Crest & Coats of Arms

 Today's generation of the Mizzon family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Mizzon family lived in Yorkshire.
 Their name is thought to be derived from the place-name, Moucon, in Normandy, although another account suggests that it is a variation of the French name Musset.
 Both theories are considered valid, but historians disagree on which applies to individual cases.

 The surname Mizzon was first found in Yorkshire where they held a family seat in the large village of Muston in the East Riding of that County shown at the taking of the Domesday Book in 1068 to be held by Gilbert de Ghent (Flanders) from the King.
 Gilbert held the Manor at that time and, conjecturally, the family are believed to be descended from this Norman noble.
 The village name Muston or Musson is also believed to be related to a Norman family name of Moucon, and may have been the surname of Gilbert of Ghent (Flanders) or Gand, or a member of his family.
 Gilbert was one of the most highly honored Barons who assisted Duke William at Hastings in 1066.
 He became Baron Folkingham, possibly a nephew of Queen Matilda, and held no less than 172 English manors.

-Important Dates for the Mizzon family
+Early History of the Mizzon family

 This web page shows only a small excerpt of our Mizzon research.
 Another 184 words (13 lines of text) covering the years 1207, 1373, 1094, 1207, 1326, 1473 and 1509 are included under the topic Early Mizzon History in all our PDF Extended History products and printed products wherever possible.